 - Once cooked, pull them off the grill and let them sit for a couple of minutes before eating.

 That’s all there is to it!
-If I can master the art of grilling a steak, you can too 🙂
+If I can master steaks on the grill, you can too 🙂